 Cash ISAs on the other hand are pretty safe.
 When you open one with the right provider up to £85,000 of your capital will be protected by the government.
 So, if something went horribly wrong with the financial institution you are using, you would still get your capital back.
 But, right now, interest rates are not particularly high.
 However, the principles of compound interest mean that the money you have in the account will grow at a surprisingly fast rate.
-If you want to see the benefits for yourself, just spend a few minutes playing around compound interest calculator.
+If you want to see the benefits for yourself, just spend a few minutes playing around with this compound interest calculator.
 There’s not doubt the results will put a smile on your face and encourage you to save.

-The above ideas are both traditional approaches to saving and have proven well for many generations.
+The above ideas are traditional approaches to saving and have proven well for many generations.
 However, you should also think outside the box a bit on how you can get more cash to put aside for both yours and your kids futures.

 Take a 2nd job